Vision

 Within this 3-5 year window, we also aim to:

-• Responsibly share those stories with donors, partners, and the Haitian community to show the impact, and not just write about it
+- Ethically share those stories with stakeholders to demonstrate impact, not just describe it

 These early outcomes become the foundation for more ambitious long-term goals.